About

 Founding Members

-• Pesko: National Institutes of Health, Food and Drug Administration, American Cancer Society, Centers for Disease Control and Prevention, World Health Organization, Agency for Healthcare Research and Quality, Virginia Foundation for Healthy Youth, Health Canada, and the University of Kentucky’s Institute for the Study of Free Enterprise
+• Pesko: National Institutes of Health, Food and Drug Administration, American Cancer Society, Agency for Healthcare Research and Quality, Virginia Foundation for Healthy Youth, Health Canada, the University of Kentucky’s Institute for the Study of Free Enterprise, and Joseph Saveri Law Firm (for expert witness testimony on harms resulting from alleged Altria-Juul antitrust violations)

-• Hartmann-Boyce: National Institute of Health and Care Research, Cancer Research UK, the University of Oxford, Cochrane, and the British Heart Foundation
+• Hartmann-Boyce: National Institute of Health and Care Research (UK), Cancer Research UK, Cochrane, the British Heart Foundation, the National Institutes of Health Research, the US Food and Drug Administration, the Truth Initiative, and the World Health Organization

 • Shang: American Heart Association, Bloomberg Philanthropies, Canadian Institutes for Health Research, Food and Drug Administration, National Institutes of Health, Presbyterian Health Foundation, Tobacco Settlement Endowment Trust, World Heart Federation